Financial-Times/o-brand/README.md

 Certain components only require one brand to be defined, and all other components only need to define one brand at a time.

 In order to allow conditional configuration, this function is used to carry forward a parent brand, or set a default brand in case none has been defined.
 If a brand that is not supported by `o-brand` has been set, this function will throw an error.
-It will run in `oBrandDefine` and `oBrandGet` as a safe guard.
+It will run in `oBrandGet` as a safe guard.

 If it is being used for conditional brand setting, as below, it should be set to the `$o-brand` variable, and should be the first function in a components brand configuration file.